 Spelling, Punctuation and Grammar is an integral part of the National Curriculum.

-We have discrete SPAG lessons in school to ensure that children have a knowledge and understanding of spelling, punctuation and grammar, relevant to their stage of development.
+Alongside objectives being taught as part of the school's writing approach, we have discrete SPAG lessons in school to ensure that children have a knowledge and understanding of spelling, punctuation and grammar, relevant to their stage of development.

 A crucial part of learning about spelling, punctuation and grammar is that children have opportunities to explore how it is used in the real world, for example to identify where authors have used it and to consider why/how it helps them as a reader.
 Within school, the children are exposed to many different types of texts and genres and how grammar rules are used within them.
 They are also regularly encouraged to identify where punctuation and grammar have not been used correctly.